Starcounter/Docs/guides/working-with-starcounter/visual-studio-extension/README.md

 ### Starcounter HTML template with dom-bind

-This item templates gives a starting point to creating HTML view definitions with Polymer.
+This item templates gives a starting point for creating HTML view definitions with Polymer.

 It contains the following code: